 Springfield, IL 62704

 A Deterrent to Reckless Driving After the Death of a Loved One

 It is often the desperate plea of grieving families that today’s motorists will drive with more care and consideration by recognizing that careless actions on the roadway can cause other families unimaginable grief.

 These memorials can serve as a reminder that people should never drink and drive because it always has the potential of causing a senseless accident that ends in severe injury and death to innocent victims.

 Heroes Way Designation Program

 Any immediate family member of a fallen Illinois Arms Force Member killed in action can request a memorial sign so long as the deceased is listed on the National Gold Star Family Registry.

 Once the application has been approved, the designation adopted by the state legislature, and the fees are paid, the Illinois DOT will install one sign in each direction at the location “designated in the resolution.”

-These memorials honor fallen heroes through an everlasting tribute in remembering a life well lived.
-This permanent gift serves as an enduring reminder for future generations of their heroism.
+These memorials honor fallen heroes through an everlasting tribute to remember a well-lived life.
+This permanent gift is an enduring reminder for future generations of their heroism.

 The Dangers of Roadside Memorials

 Additionally, makeshift memorials can pose a significant danger to anyone who stops to view the marker along the road or by causing a distraction to other motorists.